Middleton parents push back against state’s school mask mandate

 “Take these masks off our kids, take the burden off our teachers and bring a shred of normalcy back to the classroom.
 Smiling is infectious and it is the only infectious thing that we need to see in classrooms,” she said.

-As of now, the mask mandate is set to expire on February 28.
-Earlier in the day, Governor Charlie Baker declined to say whether or not DESE had decided to extend the mandate or let it expire.
+As of now, the mask mandate is set to expire on Feb.
+28. Earlier in the day, Gov. Charlie Baker declined to say whether or not DESE had decided to extend the mandate or let it expire.

 “The way they’ve dealt with that has to put a marker out there and then basically look at where we are and what is going on when we get to where that marker is and then make a decision,” he said.

-The Tri-Town School Union Superintendent told committee members that public health officials feel masks would be best up until after February break.
+The Tri-Town School Union superintendent told committee members that public health officials feel keeping masks would be best until after February break.
 After that, the committee can wait and see what DESE decides.

-He said he hopes local leaders will have the power to make masks optional.

 If the state mandate does expire, masks could be made optional in Middleton by March 7.